DataSF/housing-data-hub/_posts/data-browser/2014-02-01-owners-renters-over-time.md

 column: Year
 source: "Minnesota Population Center.
 National Historical Geographic Information System: Version 2.0.
 Minneapolis, MN: University of Minnesota 2011. https://www.nhgis.org/"
 ---
+This chart shows the count of renter and owner-occupied units over time, starting with the Decennial census in 1970.
+The relative distribution of units has generally tracked around two-thirds renter-occupied, one-third owner.